-There is no express carve-out for non-profits with respect to the Emergency Paid Sick Leave Requirement, and the DOL Leave Q&As confirm the rules apply to nonprofits.
+There is no express carve-out for non-profits with respect to the Emergency Paid Sick Leave Requirement, and both the Temporary Regulations and the DOL Leave Q&As confirm the rules apply to non-profits.
 Thus, these types of entities, like for-profit employers, will need to determine whether they are required to comply with the new Emergency Paid Sick Leave Requirement.